hughperkins/VeriGPU/README.md

 ## I/O

 - any word written to location 1000 will be considered to have been sent to a memory-mapped i/o device, which will write this value out, in our case to stdout, via the test bench code.
+- writing any word to location 1004 halts the simulation.

 # Recent updates